Class GridGeometry

 public GridGeometry selectDimensions(int... indices)

 Returns a grid geometry that encompass only some dimensions of this grid geometry.
 The specified dimensions will be copied into a new grid geometry if necessary.
-The selection is applied on grid extent dimensions; they are not necessarily the same than the envelope dimensions.
+The selection is applied on grid extent dimensions; they are not necessarily the same as the envelope dimensions.
 The given dimensions must be in strictly ascending order without duplicated values.
 The number of dimensions of the sub grid geometry will be dimensions.length.

 This method performs a dimensionality reduction.
 This method cannot be used for changing dimension order.
+The converse operation is the concatenation.

 Parameters: